How To Build An Easy Catapult For Kids?

 - Legos Catapult – Do you know that you can use legos to do fun DIY science experiments with a catapult?
 But make sure you have different sizes of legos for this experiment.

-- Tinker Toy Catapult – It is another interesting and creative way of making a marshmallow catapult for kids.
+- Tinker Toy Catapult – It is another exciting and creative way of making a marshmallow catapult for kids.
 Make sure you assemble them in the right order for a maximum throw.

 - PVC Catapult – Older kids can try making a catapult with various PVC pipes, duct tape, and connectors.
 Although making a catapult might not be that difficult, it requires some organization.
 Check out Sparkle Box for more details on it.